Limit theorems for iteration stable tessellations: Introduction and results

 \section{Introduction and results}

-Random tessellations (or mosaics) of ${\Bbb R}^d$ are locally finite families of compact convex random polytopes, which have no common interior points, cover the whole space and form a central object studied in stochastic geometry, spatial statistics and related fields, see \cite{BL1, BL2, BR, HSS, HS1, HS2, HS3} to name just a few.
-However, there are only very few mathematically tractable models and the most prominent examples include hyperplane and Voronoi tessellations, where most often the Poisson case is considered.
-A new class, the so-called STIT tessellations, was introduced recently in \cite{MNW, MNW2, NW03, NW05} and has quickly attracted considerable interest.
-These tessellations clearly show the potential to become a new fundamental reference model for both, theoretical and practical purposes.
-Whereas most research on random tessellations in the last decades was about mean values and mean value relations (see \cite{SW} for the recent state of the art), modern stochastic geometry focusses on distributional aspects \cite{BL1, BL2, HS1, HS2, HS3} and limit theorems \cite{HSS}.
-In contrast to the tessellations studied so far, the STIT model has the additional feature of arising as a result of a spatio-temporal \textit{dynamic} construction.
+Random tessellations or mosaics of $\mathbb{R}^d$ (with $d\geq2$) are locally finite families of compact convex random polytopes, which have no common interior points and cover the whole space.
+They form a central object studied in stochastic geometry, spatial statistics and related fields; see~\cite{SW,SKM} and the references cited therein.
+However, there are only very few mathematically tractable models.
+The most prominent examples include hyperplane and Voronoi tessellations, where most often the Poisson case is considered.
+A new class, the so-called STIT tessellations, was introduced recently by Mecke, Nagel and Wei\ss\ in~\cite{MNW,MNW2,NW03,NW05} and has quickly attracted considerable interest.
+These tessellations clearly show the potential to become a new reference model for both theoretical and practical purposes.
+Whereas most research on random tessellations in the last decades has been about mean values and mean value relations (see \cite {SW} for the recent state of the art), modern stochastic geometry focuses on distributional aspects (\cite{BL2,HS1}, e.g.) and limit theorems; see~\cite{HSS,HM} and the references therein.
+This paper adds to these recent findings by providing a limit theory for STIT tessellations.

+In contrast to the tessellations studied so far, the STIT model has the additional feature of arising as a result of a spatiotemporal \textit {dynamic} construction.
 From this point of view, limit theorems for STIT tessellations are particularly interesting.
-As recently pointed out by the first author in \cite{Schr}, we expect that the large scale asymptotic of dynamic models will become of great importance in stochastic geometry.\\ Let us recall the basic construction of tessellations that arise as a result of repeated cell division.
-To this end, let $\Lambda$ be a translation-invariant measure on the space $\cal H$ of hyperplanes in ${\Bbb R}^d$.
-Thus, $\Lambda$ factorizes under the usual polar identification, i.e.
+As recently pointed out in~\cite{Schr}, we expect that the large scale asymptotic of dynamic models for spatial random structures will become of great importance in stochastic geometry and its applications in the near future.